Why Study Computer and Information Technology at Purdue?

 - Follow the FREQUENTLY ASKED QUESTIONS link to discover answers to common questions asked about our program.

-- Follow the DEGREE REQUIREMENTS link to validate our curriculum flexibility.
+- Follow the DEGREE REQUIREMENTS link to verify our curriculum flexibility.

-- Visit the PLAN OF STUDY link view a representative, semester-by-semester plan of study.
+- Visit the PLAN OF STUDY link to view a representative, semester-by-semester plan of study.

 - Visit the ADMISSIONS link to learn about our admissions requirements, process, and deadlines.